 The ultimate goal of sustainability is avoiding burnout.
 But you have to be proactive.
 By the time you’re too exhausted to even look at a textbook, you’ve already pushed too hard for too long.

-Learn to spot the signs of student burnout early—irritability, a total lack of motivation, and physical tiredness are major red flags.
-Practicing mindfulness for focus can help you manage the daily grind of exams without losing your mind.
+Learn to spot the signs of student burnout early.
+Irritability, a lack of motivation, and physical tiredness are major red flags.
+Practicing mindfulness for focus can help you manage exam pressure.

 Finally, remember that you don't have to do this in isolation.
 Study groups or "body doubling" (just working in the same room as a friend) can provide the social connection that keeps your spirits high.
 As the experts at Challenge Success point out, balancing work with well-being is the only way to win the long game.